Building REST APIs with Preside

 Within the Preside admin we need the developer terminal again to enable the extension.

-extension enable preside-ext-omdb
+extension list extension enable preside-ext-omdb reload all

 Hint: you can enable/disable the extensions also within the code.
 Have a look at /application/extensions/extensions.json